 The financial institutions that provide mutual funds cast a wide net, creating funds to match virtually any need.
 Some funds specialize in giving investors a safe place to store your temporary cash savings, while others focus on earning dividends and capital gains on long-term global stocks.
 This combination of convenience and choice has helped spark an explosive growth in the mutual fund industry.

-The U.S. mutual fund industry is worth about $18.7 trillion, making it one of the most important aspects of the financial market.
+As of 2018, the U.S. mutual fund industry is worth about $17.7 trillion, making it one of the most important aspects of the financial market.
 According to some estimates, nearly a third of Americans own mutual funds.
 Even if you don't have mutual funds in your brokerage account, you may unknowingly be invested in mutual funds through your 401(k), 403(b), Roth IRA, Traditional IRA, SEP-IRA, or Simple IRA.

 Mutual Fund Organization